tnn77/iceinfo/README.md

 ## workflow
 $bash do\_ecmwf.sh
 -> calls grib\_to\_netcdf to convert grib2 files to the netCDF format.
--> call "plotECMWF-LHB.py" to do the wind and pressure field fig, "plotECMWFWave-LHB.py" to do the wave field figure.
+-> then, calls "plotECMWF-LHB.py" to do the wind and pressure field fig, "plotECMWFWave-LHB.py" to do the wave field figure.
 ---> the main python code calls libraries from the iceinfo-libs folder.
 ### example
 $bash do\_ecmwf.sh 20231205 00